AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

  WHERE Event = 'paymentFailure'
  GROUP BY TumblingWindow(second,10)

-SELECT Count(distinct UserId) as UserCount
- INTO userCount
- FROM s2events
- GROUP BY TumblingWindow(second,10)

-SELECT System.TimeStamp AS Time, Count(*)
+SELECT Count(distinct UserId) as UserCount, System.TimeStamp AS Time, Count(*) as EventCount INTO eventData
- INTO eventCount
  FROM s2events
  GROUP BY TumblingWindow(second,10)